MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 Each App Center account may create up to 5000 API tokens.

 > [!TIP]
 > We recommend creating and using App API tokens to limit the authorization scope to only one app at a time (and therefore limit the risk if a token is exposed).
-If you need to automate something beyond just one app, like working with organizations or shared distribution groups, you should create a User API token.
+If you need to automate something beyond one app, like working with organizations or shared distribution groups, you should create a User API token.

 > [!WARNING]
 > Don't embed API tokens into source code.
 API tokens should be treated as secrets, and stored securely.